fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 Hello _Civ_ fans,

-Today’s 1.0.1 Patch 3 for PC focuses on addressing key areas of player-reported issues that we can act on most quickly.
+Today's 1.0.1 Patch 3 for PC focuses on addressing key areas of player-reported issues that we can act on most quickly.

 We're still actively working on a development roadmap outlining more major updates to the game, including improvements to the UI and other critical areas.
 Our goal is to share this roadmap in the coming weeks; we appreciate your patience as we determine what we can deliver in the near future.